raynerhsg/rock-weather/README.md

 This project is using:

-Dio as cliente
+Dio as cliente;
-ChangeNotifier to states
+ChangeNotifier to states;
-GetIt as dependecy injection
+GetIt as dependecy injection;
-State Pattern
+State Pattern;
-Unit Tests
+Unit Tests;